GregoryWells2007/Gryphn/README.md

 - Devices:
   - Provides a list of system devices, or in OpenGL it fakes a generic "OpenGL device" and then you create your output device with the specified features.
 - Presentation Queues:
-  - vulkan swapchain wrapper or in other APIs it just creates a fixed about of textures and swaps between them.<br />
+  - vulkan swapchain wrapper or in other APIs it just creates a fixed about of textures and swaps between them with a list of unused textures.<br />
 - Render Passes and framebuffers.
   - A Render Pass descriptor is an object that is used to tell the GPU how your objects are going to be rendered and the framebuffer is where they are output to.<br />
 - Graphics Pipelines: